ravendb/docs/Chapter05.rst

   { BlogId: "blogs/7269", CommentCount: 2 }
   { BlogId: "blogs/9313", CommentCount: 2 }

-The fun part starts now, because the reduce function *can be applied recursively*.
+The fun part starts now, the reduce function *can be applied recursively*.
 What we are going to do now is to execute the query in listing 5.5 on the data in both listing 5.6 and 5.8 (we are simply going to concat the two datasets and execute the query on all the data at one).
 This gives us the results in listing 5.9::